Thank You For Submiting Feedback!

 The exaction the Patient Protection and Affordable Care Act of 2010 imposes on those without health insurance looks like a tax in many respects.
 The “shared responsibility payment,” as the statute entitles it, is paid into the Treasury by “taxpayers” when they file their tax returns.
 26 U.S.C.S. § 5000A(b).
+It does not apply to individuals who do not pay federal income taxes because their household income is less than the filing threshold articulated in the Internal Revenue Code. § 5000A(e)(2).
+For taxpayers who do owe the payment, the amount is determined by such familiar factors as taxable income, number of dependents, and joint filing status. § 5000A(b)(3), (c)(2), (c)(4).
+The requirement to pay is found in the Internal Revenue Code and enforced by the Internal Revenue Service, which must assess and collect it in the same manner as taxes.
 This process yields the essential feature of any tax: it produces at least some revenue for the government.
-It is of course true that the Act describes the payment as a "penalty," not a "tax."
-But while that label is fatal to the application of the Anti-Injunction Act, 26 U.S.C.S. § 7421, it does not determine whether the payment may be viewed as an exercise of Congress's taxing power.
+It is, of course, true that the Act describes the payment as a "penalty," not a "tax," but while that label is fatal to the application of the Anti-Injunction Act, 26 U.S.C.S. § 7421, it does not determine whether the payment may be viewed as an exercise of Congress's taxing power.